 Mitral valve stenosis

-The valve opening becomes narrow.
-This means that not enough blood can pass through into your left ventricle.
+Stenosis occurs when the valve opening becomes narrow.
+This means that not enough blood can pass into your left ventricle.

 Mitral valve prolapse